seton-hall-university/nj-makerDay-2016-docs/GLOSSARY.md

 ## I2C

 I2C is a multi-master bus, which means that multiple chips can be connected to the same bus and each one can act as a master by initiating a data transfer.
 I2C is used in many devices, especially video devices such as computer monitors, televisions and VCRs. ( https://www.google.com/search?q=i2c+definition&newwindow=1&espv=2&biw=1920&bih=1105&source=lnms&sa=X&ved=0ahUKEwj6zP2YxcbLAhUBQBoKHT3zAF8Q_AUIBSgA&dpr=1 )

+## 1-Wire

+1-Wire is a device communications bus system designed by Dallas Semiconductor Corp. that provides low-speed data, signaling, and power over a single signal.
+1-Wire is similar in concept to I²C, but with lower data rates and longer range.